AkrosAG/ODaX-Open-Data-eXplorer/README.md

 2) Checkout the branch ```develop```.
 3) Delete the folder ```.vitualenvs``` in ```/home/{USER}``` if it exists.
 4) Navigate to the root directory of your project ```/home/{USER}/ODaX-Open-Data-eXplorer```.
 5) Create a virtual environment via ```python3.11 -m venv venv```.
-At the moment, apache superset requries python 3.11.
+At the moment, apache superset requires python 3.11.
 6) If step 4 does not work, you may need to install the venv extension for your python, i.e., by ```sudo apt install python3.X-venv```.
 After the installation, try again to create a virtual environment.
 7) Using ```wsl```, activate the virtual environment by ```source venv/bin/activate```.
 8) Update pip via ```pip install --upgrade pip```